Quality assurance

 Accountability

-The management reports with the location portfolios and the Quality Dashboard are shared quarterly and also discussed with the Supervisory Board.
-The site portfolios are also presented and discussed annually in a meeting with the Supervisory Board, the Executive Board and the Joint Participation Council.
+The management reports and the quality dashboard are shared and discussed quarterly with the Supervisory Board.
+Additionally, the location portfolios are presented and discussed annually in a meeting with the Supervisory Board, the Executive Board, and the Joint Participation Council.
 Quality data are published in the Annual Report and on the Schools on the Map website.